-While it might be tempting, the iPhone 5 is no longer the top option for those looking to save some cash and/or pickup a phone with a 4-inch display.
+Buying one of these devices might be tempting, but the iPhone 5 isn’t a top option for those looking to save some cash and/or pickup a phone with a 4-inch display.

 If you have your eyes on the iPhone 5 or the colorful iPhone 5c, you’re better off going in another direction.
-And here are a few reasons why.
+Here’s why.

-Apple ended software support for the iPhone 5 and iPhone 5c last year.
+Apple ended software support for the iPhone 5 and iPhone 5c in 2017.
 The two devices stayed on iOS 10 and neither will device will get iOS 11 or iOS 12.
 This has some major implications.

-If you buy the iPhone 5, you won’t get features from iOS 11 or iOS 12.
-For those of you thinking about a phone that first hit shelves in 2012, that might not be that big of a deal.
-You might be able to live with that.
-That said, features won’t be the only thing you miss out on.
+If you buy the iPhone 5, you won’t get features from iOS 11 or iOS 12 or any of Apple’s upcoming iOS releases.
+This might not seem like a huge deal, but remember, features aren’t the only thing you’ll miss out on.

-This also means these devices will no longer get official bug fixes or security patches from Apple.
-You might be able to deal with a few problems but it’s lack of security that should have you worried.
+These devices will no longer get official bug fixes or security patches from Apple.
+You might be able to deal with a few problems, but it’s the lack of security that should have you worried.
 Apple’s devices aren’t immune to exploits.

 If you store sensitive data on your phone, this alone should have you thinking about making the jump to another iPhone or an alternative.

-We’ve been using the iPhone 5 since launch and we’ve used every iOS update Apple released for the device.
-We’ve had a mostly good experience, but performance started dragging in the latter stages of its life.
+We’ve been using the iPhone 5 since launch and we’ve used every single iOS update Apple released for the device.
+The experience was mostly good, but performance started dragging in the latter stages of its life.

-We’ve had a decent run on iOS 10, but our iPhone 5 hasn’t been immune to problems.
+We’ve had a pretty good run on iOS 10, but our iPhone 5 hasn’t been immune to problems.
 It can be laggy and, at this point, extremely frustrating to use as a daily driver.